chetan630/Chetan_Angadi_NovaIoT_EmbeddedAssignment/firmware/README.md

 # NovaIoT FleetGuard — Firmware Prototype

-This is a **software simulation** of the firmware, submitted under the assignment's Option B (no physical hardware required).
-It implements the same module boundaries and control flow described in [`../docs/Firmware_Architecture.md`](../docs/Firmware_Architecture.md), using simulated sensor drivers instead of real I2C/GPIO/ADC calls, so the
+This is a **software simulation** of the firmware, It implements the same module boundaries and control flow described in [`../docs/Firmware_Architecture.md`](../docs/Firmware_Architecture.md), using simulated sensor drivers instead of real I2C/GPIO/ADC calls, so the